-I am currently working on global environmental governance architecture under the supervision of Dr Richard Fuller and Co-supervision of Dr Salit Kark.
+I am currently working on global environmental governance for conserving migratory species under the supervision of Dr Richard Fuller and Co-supervision of Dr Tiffany Morrison and Dr Salit Kark.
 Migratory shorebirds in the East Asian-Australasian Flyway face multiple threats; which have triggered a conservation agenda influenced by the emergence of international policy.
-Since the 1970s there has been a proliferation of international policy instruments relevant to migratory shorebird conservation in this flyway.
-However, despite the existence of this policy framework, migratory shorebirds have continued to decline.
+Since the 1970s there has been a proliferation of international institutional arrangements relevant to migratory shorebird conservation in this flyway.
+However, despite the existence of this institutional framework, migratory shorebirds have continued to decline.
 Hence, the effectiveness of the governance system in place has been questioned.
-Through my project I will integrate ecology and social science to evaluate the performance of such an international policy framework.
+Through my project I will integrate ecology and social science to evaluate the performance of such an international institutional framework.

 Ed is a joint PhD student with the Fuller lab.